brineamelia/P1-WIL/README.md

 ## INITIAL IDEA AND CONCEPT

-Having worked in corporate industry for the past 3 years, it has become apparent the current drive for more women to be supported into leaderships roles.
+Having worked in corporate industry for the past 3 years, it has become apparent the current drive for more women to be supported into leaderships.

-As a member of my company’s Women’s Network, I wanted a single website for my colleagues to visit in order to broaden their understanding of why we need more women in leadership and to understand the impact this can have on companies overall success.
+As a member of my company’s Women’s Network, I wanted a single website for my colleagues to visit in order to broaden their understanding on why we need more women in leadership today.
+I wanted a website that would highlight the impact increased diversity is having on business outcomes and overall company success.
 -- -
 FEATURES

 Across the website I wanted to include the continuous features of the top and bottom "navbar" and call to action buttons.
-I wanted the information to be easy to access and read, along with supplying external links to acquire further information.
+I wanted the information to be easy to access and read, along with supplying external links to further information.

 --- ---

 ## UX/UI:

 - I created this website to demonstrate my knowledge and skills of HTML and CSS.
-- I wanted a website users could visit to easily acquire insightful information both qualitative and quantitative on the site topic.
+- I wanted a website users could visit to easily acquire insightful information that was both qualitative and quantitative.
 - I wanted the website to be easy to navigate and to have links to external information.
 - I wanted this webite to be ascetically pleasing with clear images.